xamarin/xamarin-forms-book-preview-2/README.md

 ## Notes

-### Now with Windows Runtime Projects!

-Two additional projects have been added to every solution with the suffixes **WinApp** and **WinPhone81**.
-These projects target the Windows Runtime API in Windows 8.1 and Windows Phone 8.1, respectively.

-The following problems will be experienced in the sample programs with the **WinApp** and **WinPhone81** projects:

-- Font sizes are somewhat erratic
-- `Device.OnPlatform` and `OnPlatform` don't account for the two new platforms (but see below)
-- The SAP programs in Chapter 9 won't compile
-- Some of the programs in Chapter 13 don't work (but see below)

-To add the Windows Runtime projects to your own Xamarin.Forms solutions, see http://developer.xamarin.com/guides/cross-platform/xamarin-forms/windows/.

 ### Loading the NuGet Packages

 The Xamarin.Forms NuGet packages are not part of these projects.
 They must be downloaded for each project.